Samaale: Genealogy

-The claimed descent of Samaale from the Banu Hashim, a sub-clan of the Meccan tribe of the Quraysh is represented as follows: Samaale was the son of Hill, the son of Muhammad Yow, the son of Muhammad Abd al-Rahman, the son of Aqil, the son of Abu Talib (paternal uncle of the prophet Muhammad), the son of Abd al-Muttalib (paternal grandfather of the prophet Muhammad).
+The claimed descent of Samaale from the Banu Hashim is as follows: Samaale was the son of Hill, the son of Muhammad Yow, the son of Muhammad Abd al-Rahman, the son of Aqil, the son of Abu Talib (paternal uncle of the prophet Muhammad), the son of Abd al-Muttalib (paternal grandfather of Muhammad).

 Samaale's father Hill is also thought of as the father of Sab, the progenitor of most southern Somali clans (most notably the Rahanweyn).

 Constructing and reconstructing genealogical tables according to changing political and economical alliances is an important part of Somali culture, epitomized by the saying tol waa tolane, meaning 'clan is something joined together'.
-One of multiple possible tables used by scholars as basis for the main outlines of Somali clan genealogy is as follows:
+One of multiple possible tables used by scholars to sketch the main outlines of Somali clan genealogy is as follows: